 Victoza has been shown in animal studies to increase the risk of certain thyroid cancers, such as medullary thyroid cancer.
 This rare side effect didn’t occur in studies of people receiving Victoza.
 However, there have been reports of this side effect in people using this medication.
 At this time, it’s unclear how often people using Victoza developed thyroid tumors or if Victoza was the cause.

-You should be aware of the symptoms of thyroid cancer.
+You should be aware of the symptoms of thyroid cancer so you can tell your doctor right away if you develop any.
 This way, if you develop these symptoms, you can tell your doctor right away.
 Symptoms may include:

 What might help

 If you have had medullary thyroid cancer or multiple endocrine neoplasia syndrome type 2 (a rare genetic disorder associated with thyroid cancer), you should not use Victoza.
 If you have a family history of medullary thyroid cancer, you also should not use Victoza.

 Throughout your treatment with Victoza, your doctor may monitor your blood for any changes in thyroid hormone levels.
 They may also do an ultrasound of your thyroid to look for changes to the gland.